Beyond The Recycling Bin: Plastic Recycling Myths

 The Global Picture: Plastic Overload

-Picture an oil barrell, now try picture 104 million of them.
+If those number are hard to fathom, try picture 104 million barrels of oil.
 In 2024, global oil consumption reached 104 million barrels a day, with 16% diverted into petrochemicals like plastic.
 By 2040, plastic alone could consume 20 percent of the world’s oil production.

 Despite this staggering input, our output tells a bleak story: only 9% of plastic is recycled annually.
 The remaining 91% is either incinerated (19%), sent to landfills (50%), or leaks into the environment (22%).
 Even when plastics are “reused,” up to 98% are merely downcycled into lower-grade products that eventually degrade and leak into the environment.
 The system isn't circular; it's a slow, one-way conversion of fossil fuels into permanent waste.